Last updated on : 08 Jul, 2025

 Watermelon can be consumed at any time during pregnancy.
 It makes a refreshing snack and can be included in meals or smoothies.
 Enjoy it as part of a balanced diet to benefit from its nutrients and hydration properties.

-Watermelon is often associated with cooling properties due to its high water content and hydrating nature.
+In traditional medicine, watermelon is associated with cooling properties due to its high water content and hydrating nature.
 It can be refreshing during hot weather or to alleviate thirst.
 However, its effect on body temperature may vary among individuals.

-Various fruits support baby brain development during pregnancy due to their rich nutrient content.
+Various fruits rich in folates and omega-3 fatty acids are said to support baby brain development during pregnancy.
 Some examples include berries, avocados, oranges, and bananas.
-These fruits provide vitamins, minerals, and antioxidants for healthy brain development.
+These fruits also provide vitamins, minerals, and antioxidants for overall body development.

 Eating watermelon daily during pregnancy is generally safe if you consume it in moderation and as part of a varied diet.
 Maintaining a balanced intake of nutrients from different food sources is essential for overall health.